The Mouse and the Mask: Concept

 MF Doom disses MF Grimm in this album by referring to the Monsta Island Czars (aka M.I.C.) as 'Midgets Into Crunk' in the song "El Chupa Nibre" (on the paraphrased remix version the line is changed to 'Monkeys Into Crime').
 Grimm responded by releasing an entire Doom diss track, titled "Book of Daniel" (which concludes his 2006 triple album American Hunger), in which he mainly accuses Doom of having sold out.

 "Old School" features a mix of Keith Mansfield's song "Funky Fanfare," and "Space Ho's" sample Mansfield's "Morning Broadway."

-The rap that Meatwad performs at the end of "Bada Bing" is a verse from "Beef Rapp", the first song on MF Doom's album MM..Food.
+The rap that Meatwad performs at the end of "Bada Bing" is a verse from "Beef Rapp", the first song on MF Doom's album Mm..Food.

-As of November 6, 2008 the album has sold 170,081 copies.

 Reception

-The Mouse and the Mask was met with overwhelming favourable reviews from critics, scoring 81 out of 100 on the review aggregator Metacritic, indicating "universal acclaim".
+The Mouse and the Mask was met with overwhelming favorable reviews from critics, scoring 81 out of 100 on the review aggregator Metacritic, indicating "universal acclaim".
 Spin ranked it 25 on their "40 Best Albums Of 2005", and said that "together, these two dudes are more animated than the cartoon characters who pop up on this disc.".
 Entertainment Weekly gave it an A−, calling it a "hip-hop tour-de-farce".
 Magnet said "wading deep into hip hop's rich history, they deliver a record that conjures the classics without sounding willfully retro".
 The Wire called it "[a] frenetic comedy both above and of a kind with its fratboy origins, admirably absurdist in some respects and coolly demented in others" and Vibe similarly said "[a] headphone-friendly soundtrack...[of] deliciously demented narratives."
 Mojo gave it 3 out of 5 stars, noting "the stoned, late-night hilarity is grounded by some deft soundtrack-funk production from Dangermouse..."

+Danger Doom was awarded Hip-Hop Album of the Year by PLUG Independent Music Awards for their album The Mouse and the Mask.
+As of 6 November 2008 the album has sold 170,081 copies.